What Is the Life Expectancy That MoveZen Property Management Applies to Various Types of Appliances, Flooring, and Paint?

 Audience: rental property owners who want clarity on how long major items in a rental home typically last, how MoveZen applies depreciation, and how these factors impact security deposit decisions, turnover planning, and budgeting.

-Every material in a rental home — from carpet to refrigerators to paint — has a predictable lifespan.
-Understanding these life expectancies is essential for:
+Every material in a rental home, from carpet to refrigerators to paint, has a predictable lifespan.
+Understanding these life expectancies is essential for security deposit deductions, turnover cost forecasting, owner budgeting, long-term capital planning, and fair and legal damage assessments.

 Why does life expectancy matter for security deposits?